Since our initial blog on climate change risk, much has happen in the world in terms of both physical risks and transitional risks.

 Contact us to find out more.

-You can also catch up with my previous blog: Déjà vu for 2020?
+You can also catch up with our previous blog: Déjà vu for 2020?
 Regs, Geopolitical Change, ESG & Tech Innovation to Continue to Dominate Agendas